digital-ai/release-integration-template-go/README.md

 build.bat
 ```

-This builds the jar and the container image and pushes the image to the configured registry.
+This builds the zip and the container image and pushes the image to the configured registry.

 ### Install plugin into Release

-In the Release UI, use the Plugin Manager interface to upload the jar from `build`.
+In the Release UI, use the Plugin Manager interface to upload the zip from `build`.
-The jar takes the name of the project, for example `release-integration-template-go-0.0.1.jar`.
+The zip takes the name of the project, for example `release-integration-template-go-0.0.1.zip`.

 Then:
 * Restart Release container and wait for it to come up